-This is when it is essential to have an experienced police brutality lawyer in your corner.
+This is when it is essential to have an experienced Manhattan civil rights lawyer in your corner.
 At the Law Office of David S. Leigh, P.C., our skilled police brutality lawyers will help you hold officers who work outside the law accountable for their actions.
 You can reach us 24 hours a day, 7 days a week – contact us by phone or via contact form today.

 It is legally recognized that police officers may have to use some degree of force or coercion in order to make an arrest.
 But they cannot use any force greater than what is needed to de-escalate the situation or to restrain the suspect.
 Consequently, police are trained to use five levels of force and to use a graduated method of utilizing them.

 A law enforcement officer cannot use any level of force greater than what is needed for the situation at hand.

 Police brutality and misconduct harms innocent people and their families.
 If you or a family member has been the victim of police brutality in New York, you may be able to file a civil suit for your injuries or damages, including: